stereocat/expectacle/README.md

 (These actions were defined for cisco to execute above "copy run" example...)
 - Yex/No (`:yn`) : always sends "yes"
 - Sub prompt (`:sub1` and `:sub2`) : always sends Empty string (RETURN)

+### Error handling
+Expectacle does not have error message handling feature.
+If a host returns a error message when expectacle sent a command, then expectacle ignores it and continue sending rest commands (until command list is empty).

 ## Contributing